nwillc/jmeter-out/README.md

 # jmeter-out

-Java designed to post process JMeter output.
-Based originally on example by Andres.Galeano@Versatile.com, but only the spirit remains.
+Java designed to post process JMeter XML log output.
+This code is based on an example by Andres.Galeano@Versatile.com, but only the spirit remains.

 ## Running
 Simply build the project and then run against a JMeter XML log.